rogerioshieh/spam-classifier/README.md

 As the above graph shows, although there were some differences about each split, the best classifiers were Naive Bayes and KNN L-2.
 KNN L-1 performed significantly worse.
 Considering that the run time of Naive Bayes is the fastest, this is the favorite method.

 ## HOW TO RUN
-Run `python main.py` or `python main.py --> output.txt` if you wish the results to be saved in a text file, otherwise they will be printed on the terminal.
+Unzip the data folder and run `python main.py` or `python main.py --> output.txt` if you wish the results to be saved in a text file, otherwise they will be printed on the terminal.

 Note that the program assumes that the txt files are already separated between spam/ham, in the format of the files in the data folder.